 Will uses his extensive general knowledge of pure mathematics and its applications to cryptography to audit our client’s cryptographic code and protocols.
 Proficient in cryptography, reverse engineering, functional programming, and pure mathematics, he wishes to put his skills to use after being hired shortly after Trail of Bits announced its new crypto division.
 Despite joining in February 2019, he has already written a major unit testing patch for Echidna during his first week.
 Prior, he has conspired with JP in writing a DUAL_EC_DRBG CTF challenge, winning the 2017 underhanded crypto contest, and placing 2nd at the 2017 CSAW CTF finals.
 He has also participated in prestigious mathematics contests such as the Harvard-MIT Math Tournament, USA Math Olympiad, and the Putnam Competition.
 He earned his BA in Mathematics and Computer Science from the University of Illinois of Urbana-Champaign in 2018.
 During his spare time, he coaches young students in contest mathematics.

 William contributes to our engineering and research practices in work for corporate and governmental clients.
-In his time with us, he has developed several of our open-source projects (e.g., twa, winchecksec, and pe-parse with Alessandro).
-He’s currently one of the developers working on Sienna Locomotive, our integrated fuzzing and crash triage platform.
+In his time with us, he has developed several of our open-source projects (e.g., KRF, mishegos, twa, and pe-parse with Alessandro).
+He currently works on our efforts on the DARPA SIEVE and CHESS programs.
 Outside of the company, William helps to maintain the Homebrew project, the dominant macOS package manager.
 Before joining Trail of Bits, he was a software engineering intern at Cipher Tech Solutions, a small defense subcontractor.
 He has participated in the Google Summer of Code for four years (two as a student, two as a mentor) and taught a class in ethical hacking as a college senior.
 William holds a BA in philosophy from the University of Maryland (2018).